|Table of Contents |

 I always expected my team to carry out their duties to the highest standard.
 I led by example and worked hard alongside them in all three cabins.
 I felt I was warm, approachable and was always ready to have a laugh and joke which created a fun and friendly atmosphere.

 The crew community during the 1990’s was very regimental and there was great respect for seniority.
-Juniors rarely went to Upper Class even to use a toilet.
+Juniors rarely went to the First Class cabin even to use a toilet.
 Seniors never came to Economy.

-The Seniors ate Upper Class food whilst the Juniors ate whatever was left over in the ovens after the service.
+The Seniors ate First Class food whilst the Juniors ate whatever was left in the ovens after the service.

 There was always a food cart for the crew but the quality was dire.
 There was never anywhere near enough to go around and the offering rarely changed.

-On the bus to the hotel the Captain and First Officer sat at the front, the Inflight Supervisor sat behind followed by the Pursers and Seniors.
+On the bus to the hotel the Captain and First Officer sat at the front, the Flight Manager sat behind followed by the Pursers and Seniors.
 The Juniors were always like the naughty school kids at the back.

 Upon arrival at the hotel we’d collect our room keys in the same rotation.
 There was no resentment because it’s just the way it was.
 Despite how it may sound, it was an amazing airline to work for and the vast majority of cabin crew were warm lovely people.
 Of course there were exceptions but they were few and far between.